Reviewing Brilliant Earth Group (NASDAQ:BRLT) and Bergio International (OTCMKTS:BRGO)

 Valuation and Earnings

-This table compares Brilliant Earth Group and Bergio International’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Bergio International and Brilliant Earth Group’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue